DataBiosphere/data-browser/google-analytics.md

 - Sends "Cohort Matrix Copy to Clipboard" event to Google Analytics when `Cohort Matrix Copy to Clipboard` trigger is fired.
 - Event data includes Category, Action and Label as well as Entity Type and Entity URL dimensions.

+#### Entity Return to Tab
+- Fired when tab (Projects, Samples, Files) is returned to from project detail or get dat flow.
+- Sends "Entity Return to Tab" event to Google Analytics when `Entity Return to Tab` trigger is fired.
+- Event data includes Category, Action and Label as well as the Current Query dimension.

+#### Entity Select Tab
+- Fired when tab is selected (Projects, Samples, Files).
+- Sends "Entity Select Tab" event to Google Analytics when `Entity Select Tab` trigger is fired.
+- Event data includes Category, Action and Label as well as the Current Query dimension.

 #### Export Request
 - Sends "Export Request" event to Google Analytics when `Export Request` trigger is fired.
 - Event data includes Category, Action and Label as well as Entity Type and Tool Name dimensions.